Modeling Interactions Data with Boosted Trees

 Next, we specify the model and workflow, using the same engine but a different engine and mode, here, regression for a continuous outcome.
 Specifically, we are:

-• using the random_forest() function to set the model as a random forest
+• using the boost_tree() function to set the model as a boosted tree

-• using set_engine("ranger", importance = "impurity") to set the engine as that provided for random forests through the {ranger} package; we also add the importance = "impurity" line to be able to interpret a particular variable importance metric specific to random forest models
+• using set_engine("xgboost", importance = "gain") to set the engine as that provided for boosted trees through the {xgboost} package; we also add the importance = "gain" line to be able to interpret a variable importance metric specific to boosted tree models

 # specify model